ylin36/containerization/linux-bash/filter-search.md

 # 8. grep, egrep, fgrep
 ## 8.1 grep (global regular expression print)

+The grep command can search for a string in groups of files.
+When it finds a pattern that matches in more than one file, it prints the name of the file, followed by a colon, then the line matching the pattern.

 grep [option(s)] pattern [file(s)]

 // the brackets above are optional